jeffersonaaron25/PyEzTrace/README.md

 export EZTRACE_REDACT_PRESETS="pii,phi"
 ```

-Both lists and regex settings are applied to nested dictionaries and lists so you can
+Both lists and regex settings are applied to nested dictionaries, lists, and sets so you can
 safely log complex structures without leaking secrets.
 You can also set global defaults in code with `pyeztrace.set_global_redaction(...)`,
 which accepts the same key, regex, value pattern, and preset parameters.